mth47/espclock/README.md

 *       TestMode, all leds, weak brightness
 *       HTML5 Color Picker added, does not work with older browser versions.
 *       Choose german dialect on web server
-*       Select night hours on web server
+*       Select night time on web server
 *       some website beautifying
 *	   	Configurable station name on config page
+*		Display current time on the web page as well

 ### **Todo:**
 *		pick differnt color for the night
 *		tv imitation in times where no one is at home?
-*		Display current time on the web page as well
 *		optimize programming (webserver code structuring, reduce globals and optimize for speed)
 *		weak glowing initials or name in unused leds, always, birthday only???
 *		second pulse in one of the unused leds, indvidual color or just red